Bugatti Automobiles: Veyron

 In 2000, the company introduced a new engine concept.
 At the Paris, Geneva, and Detroit auto shows, Bugatti presented the EB 16/4 Veyron concept car, an all-wheel-drive 16-cylinder car with an engine output of 1001 PS.
 The EB 16/4 Veyron has an 8.0-liter engine with four turbochargers.
 It reached a top speed of 407 km/h.
-At the time, the Veyron was the most potent and fastest supercar ever built.
+At the time, the Veyron was the fastest supercar ever built.
 In acceleration tests, it reached a speed of 100 km/h after 2.5 s, 200 km/h after 7.3 s, and 300 km/h after 16.8 s.

 Development initially lasted until 2001; the EB 16/4 Veyron was given "advanced concept" status in advertising.
 At the end of 2001, Bugatti announced that the car was now officially called the Bugatti Veyron 16.4.
 The combination of numbers means 16 cylinders and a fourth design study.
 Initially, production was scheduled to start in 2003.
 Technical difficulties with the dual-clutch transmission and the unusual, extreme requirements at speeds well over 300 km/h led to several delays.
 Finally, production began in September 2005, and annual production was increased to 70 units due to long waiting times.

 On 26 June 2010, the Bugatti Veyron 16.4 Super Sport set the world speed record for road-legal production sports cars with a top speed of 431.072 km/h.
 In August of the same year, this vehicle with 1200 PS was presented for the first time in Pebble Beach (U.S.).
 In April 2013, the Veyron 16.4 Grand Sport Vitesse reached 408.84 km/h, the fastest speed ever recorded for a roadster.
 The Vitesse World Record Car Edition, limited to eight units, was subsequently presented to the world public for the first time at the Auto Shanghai trade show and sold out shortly after that.

 At the 2015 IAA, the company unveiled a show car of its Vision Gran Turismo project.
 With the Bugatti Vision Gran Turismo, the luxury manufacturer presented a possible new super sports car following the sale of all 450 Veyron.
 The Bugatti Vision Gran Turismo design is intended to recall the racing tradition of the 1920s and 1930s.
 The color scheme represents the brand's victories in the Le Mans 24-hour race.
 On 6 November 2015, the first showrooms in Bugatti's new CI look were opened simultaneously.